Twin panda cubs debut at Tokyo zoo, woo devoted fans

 The zoo has been closed since Tuesday as the highly transmissible omicron variant spreads rapidly across Japan.
 The zoo is open only for the twin panda exhibit until Friday, with 1,080 visitors who won slots in a competitive lottery granted access each day.

+Zoo staff Naoya Ohashi lamented the scaled-down debut and said he hopes many more people can see the panda cubs after coronavirus infections slow.

-Groups of six people were allowed to enter the panda quarters, where they could remain for one minute.
+Groups of six people at a time were allowed to enter the panda quarters, where they could remain for one minute.
 The public viewing period is limited to two hours in the morning.

 The rare animals live mainly in the bamboo-covered mountains in China’s Sichuan area.